The

 and acidophilus.
 This may be done by eating yoghurt

 which has naturally-occurring acidophilus.
-Alternatively

-one can take probiotics which are microbial food
+Alternatively, one can take probiotics which are

-supplements containing cultures of
+microbial food supplements containing cultures of

 acidophilus.

-probiotic pill.
-The internal as well as external factors
+popping an acidophilus probiotic pill.
+The internal as

-that led to the yeast infection in the first place need
+well as external factors that led to the yeast infection

-to be treated without which the infection will keep
+in the first place need to be treated; without which the

-recurring.
-So, a holistic approach which goes beyond the
+infection will keep recurring.
+So, a holistic approach

-physical symptoms is required.
-Lifestyle changes,
+which goes beyond the physical symptoms is required.

-reducing stress, reinforcing good dietary habits will go
+Lifestyle changes, reducing stress, reinforcing good

-a long way in effecting a permanent
+dietary habits will go a long way in effecting a

 cure.